 What do Interviewers Look for in a Product Manager?

 The most important qualities that an interviewer will be looking for in a candidate for the product manager role are a high level of intelligence and the ability to communicate effectively.

-10 Most Common Product Manager Interview Questions with Answers
+10 Most Common Interview Questions for Product Managers (with Answers)

 Here are some of the most common questions you may be asked in a product manager interview (suggested answers are also provided):

 1. What would you like your boss to know about you?

 I think one of my best qualities is striving for excellence in all that I do because it produces the best results.
 My work ethic is something that will never falter and I feel as though because of it, I can really become a leader at our company.

 I want this job because I believe that it offers great opportunities for personal and professional growth in my field.

 3. Tell me about yourself (be as specific as possible)